RajSresth/Frontend-1-30PM-17-july/HTML/Day-6 List in HTML/list_notes.md

 # Desciption List/ Dictionary List/ Definition List:-
-1. Description list is a list of term with a description of each term.
+1. Description list is a list of term  term.
 2. To create description list we use <dl></dl> tag.
 It is container tag.
 3. To create description term we use <dt></dt> tag.
 4. To create description definition we use <dd></dd> tag.